 Based on Hesai Technology's proprietary technology, it has developed and produced a full range of LiDAR products to suit the various needs of its customers.
 Its LiDAR products cater to short-, medium-, and long-range applications, with industry-leading detection range, resolution, interference rejection technology, and reliability.
-Certain specifications of Hesai Technology's flagship models of LiDAR products are presented in the table below:
+In response to our commodity classification requests, the Bureau of Industry and Security of the U.S. Department of Commerce has classified all LiDAR product families that Hesai Technology designs and manufactures as EAR99 under the U.S. Export Administration Regulations.
+Products classified as EAR99 generally do not require an export license and are not specially designed for military use.